Taxonomy and Botany of Vinca Minor Vines

 Vinca minor vines stay short, sprawling out over the ground.
 They typically stand only 3-6 inches off the ground, but their trailing stems can reach 18 inches in length.
 The stems of these plants root at their joints as they creep along the ground and spread rapidly to become a pretty flowering ground cover able to fill in a large area and keep weeds down.

-Vinca minor vines put out a bluish-lavender flower in spring.
+Vinca minor vines most commonly put out a blue flower in spring.
+But the color can also be lavender, purple, or white.
 They may bloom now and again in summer, too, but the summer display will not be nearly as good as the spring display.

 Sun and Soil Requirements, Planting Zones